MarkWme/aks-sb-workshop/03-AuthNandAuthZ.md

 >  ----   ----                                  ---------
 >  Group  56e5d9db-602e-49cb-a594-e7bd3c00a7f3
 >```
-As you can see, the `ClusterRole` named `cluster-admin` is bound to a `Group` whose `Name` should be the object ID of the AAD group you created.
+As you can see, the `ClusterRole` named `cluster-admin` is bound to a `Group` whose `Name` should be the object ID of the AAD group the deployment created.
 This is effectively saying that we want to grant this "Group" the role of "cluster-admin"

 We can also examine cluster-role to see what level of access that grants us
 ```